makersacademy/bowling-challenge/README.md

 As a user
 So that I can calculate the total score
-I would like to calculate the total score with no strick or spares.
+I would like to calculate the total score with no strike or spares.

 As a user
 So that I can calculate the total score
-I would like to calculate the total score with strick and/or spares.
+I would like to calculate the total score with strike and/or spares.

 As a user
 So that I can calculate a perfect game